 – I DIDN’T WEAR ANY MAKE UP/I DID DO MY HAIR.
 This might seem simple, easy or silly for some of you, but for me, it wasn’t.
 I was that girl who would wake up before the guy to put makeup on.
 I was that girl who never went out of the house without makeup.
 Never.
 Even to go to the beach, the gym or the spa.
 (Full disclosure I wore makeup and did my hair the day of this photoshoot, but all 7 other days, I didn’t, which was a huge step.)

 – I WENT SKINNY DIPPING under the light of the moon, with other people.
 And didn’t even go very deep in the water.
 Didn’t try to hide.
 First time ever.
 Also stupid for some of you but not for me.
 I’m the girl in the locker that changes in a closed room, that keeps her towel in the sauna, that showers behind the curtain.

 – I SPEND MOST OF MY DAYS IN MY BATHING SUIT.
 I was the girl who covered up after getting out of the water.
 Who wore a dress or a pareo when I walk around.

 – I TOOK PHOTOS IN MY BATHING SUIT.
 Do I need to say more?

 – I WAS ACTIVE FOR THE FUN OF IT.
 I left my watch behind.
 Didn’t count steps, or calories.
 I had fun.
 I swam, surfed, body boarded, hiked, I relaxed.
 I eat amazing food.

-- I OPENED MYSELF.
+– I OPENED MYSELF.
 I SHARED.
 I ACCEPTED WAS IS.
-I was open and vulnerable with other people in the retreat.
-Sharing my thoughts, my words, my stories and my images here might help you celebrate you body.
+I was open and vulnerable to other people in the retreat.
+Sharing my thoughts, my words, my stories and my images here might help you celebrate your body.
 It might ripple, it might explode.
-I don't have that perfect body.
+I don’t have that perfect body.
 And I still can post photos online.

 Amazing photos by @loveactuallyphotography